xxxhol1c/cs61b-sp2018/README.md

 ![GitHub last commit](https://img.shields.io/github/last-commit/xxxhol1c/cs61b-sp2018?color=9999FF)
 ## Project Progress
 - [x] Project 0
+> Part ExtraCredit is not completed.
+It needs some creative ideas.
+> Maybe finish it later.
 - [x] Project 1A
 >   The hardest part for me is the implement of the resize method.
 >   My tips:  Since the AD is circular, you need to consider two cases: